 AUC: Area under the curve

-Which section is the most important
+3.1 Explanation Results

-These attention values are very close to each other – difficult to highlight which is more important.
-Nearly equally balanced.
-Sections are nearly equal – with a slight edge for section 1 (social relationship) and 2 (loneliness)
+We first report the attention weight scores obtained for the six interview sections, using the MABL-LIWC model.
+These results are shown in Table X. As we can see from this table, the attention values are for the different sections are very close to each other, which implies that all sections are nearly equal in importance.
+The values indicate a slight edge for section 1 (social relationship) and 2 (loneliness).

 Average results per section, separated by class: